m0lentum/dexterior/README.md

 but it hasn't been tested with many cases yet.
 Some known rough edges remain.
-The visuals crate is quite limited at the moment, supporting only a few specific 2D use cases.
+The visuals crate is quite limited at the moment, supporting only a handful of 2D use cases, but built with an eventual extension to 3D in mind.

 ## Example